Attention-deficit/Hyperactivity Disorder | CHOP Research Institute

 Dr. Hom has interests in multiple areas of child and adolescent psychiatry such as anxiety, mood, attention-deficit/hyperactivity disorder, and autism.

-Dr. Proctor is a clinical child psychologist specializing in the evaluation and treatment of attention-deficit/hyperactivity disorder (ADHD), disruptive behavior disorders, and anxiety disorders.
+Stephon N. Proctor, PhD, ABPP, is clinical child psychologist specializing in the evaluation and treatment of attention-deficit hyperactivity disorder, disruptive behavior disorders, and anxiety disorders.

 Dr. Shults works to develop statistical methods for longitudinal data that include semi-parametric approaches to account for subject/cluster level associations and maximum likelihood-based approaches for simulation and analysis of discrete longitudinal outcomes that may have overdispersion.